AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Enemies damaged by weapon actives take 5% bonus Total DMG for 5s.
-Triggering it again resets the duration. | 5 Valkyrie deals 20% more Total DMG for 8s when enemies are Frozen or Bleeding.
-Triggering it again resets the duration. | 10 For every 60 SP restored, Total DMG received by enemies on the field increases by 10%.
-2 stacks max.
-Duration: 15s.
-Triggering it again resets the duration. | 15
+Time slowed enemies take 8% bonus Total DMG for 4s.
+Triggering it again resets the duration. | 5 When Valkyries counter or are countered by enemies, they deal 10% more Total DMG. | 10 When Charged ATK hits, gain 20% Elemental Breach and 15% Physical Breach for 15s.
+Triggering it again refreshes its duration. | 15

 !!! note
     Effective for 6.1 2nd Half.